 In Provincetown, you can enjoy the local art galleries, lounge on the beach, and walk around and enjoy the quaint homes and shops.

-If you have more than 4 days in your Boston itinerary, spending more than one day on the Cape is a relaxing way to bring your time in the area to a close.
+If you have more than 4 days, spending more than one day on the Cape is a relaxing way to bring your time in the area to a close.

 Where to Stay in Boston

 Harborside Inn – This 3-star hotel in downtown Boston is a great choice for mid-range travelers to the Massachusetts capital.
-There are a number of great rooms to choose from, a wonderful location for exploring the city and plenty of other amenities to enjoy.
-Click here to check availability
+There are several great rooms to choose from, a wonderful location for exploring the city and plenty of other amenities to enjoy.

 Not quite what you’re looking for?
 Click here to browse more Boston hotels!

-The perfect Boston itinerary is the one that’s packed with what excites you most.
+The perfect itinerary for Boston is the one that’s packed with what excites you most.
 If you’re a history buff, you’re going to love it here.
 Foodies, explorers, and everyone in between will find something to love in Boston.
-Use this sample itinerary to help plan a trip that will be one to remember.

 Are you planning a trip to Boston?
 Have any questions about this itinerary?
 Let us know in the comments!